data-mining/gapic-docs-samples/code-samples/TUTORIAL.md

 This tutorial generates code samples in 🐍 [Python](https://www.python.org/) and 🐘 [PHP](http://php.net/).
 At least one of these languages is required.

+> As of 2/22 – Python, PHP, and Node.js are fully supported.
+Go is missing the ability to provide local file paths for byte fields.
+Java cannot currently be tested via `sampletester`.
+Both of these updates are in-progress.

 **Google Cloud Platform**

 This Tutorial will generate code samples for the [Natural Language API][Natural Language].